 - Student budgets are constructed by institutional financial aid offices.
 These budgets form the basis for determining the total cost of attendance, which can affect the amount of financial aid for which students are eligible.

-- Tuition and fees differ more across sectors than room and board and other components of student budgets.
+- Room and board and other components of student budgets vary less across sectors than tuition and fees.
 As a result, while the average in-state published tuition and fee price at public four-year institutions is 2.7 times as high as the price at public two-year colleges, the total student budget is only 1.4 times as high.

 - The average in-state published tuition and fee price at public four-year institutions is 29% of the average at private nonprofit four-year institutions, but the average student budget is 50% as high.